What the ARUP Study Found

 05

-As this concept reestablishes communities and spurs development, a recessed highway will free up land for “value capture”—which could more than make up for its additional (though already relatively minimal) construction cost.
+A recessed interstate can essentially pay for itself, freeing up land for “value capture” —re-establishing communities and spurring development, which could more than make up for its additional (though already relatively minimal) construction cost.